 The day I watched Diego Maradona play

 If you love soccer, you know Diego Maradona as one of the all-time greats.
-Named one of two players -- along with Pele -- as the best of the century by FIFA, the governing body for international soccer, he led his native Argentina to the World Cup in 1986 with a virtuoso performance that featured what may be the prettiest goal of all time and one of the most devilish, both in the same game.
-When asked whether he used his fist -- unseen by refs -- to direct the ball into his opponent's net during a tight quarterfinal match against England, he responded that it was "a little with the head of Maradona and a little with the hand of God."
+Named one of two players along with Pele as the best of the century by FIFA, the governing body for international soccer, he led his native Argentina to the World Cup in 1986 with a virtuoso performance that featured what may be the prettiest goal of all time and one of the most devilish, both in the same game.
+When asked whether he used his fist unseen by refs to direct the ball into his opponents net during a tight quarterfinal match against England, he responded that it was a little with the head of Maradona and a little with the hand of God.
 Minutes later, he maneuvered single-handedly through most of the English team to score what many believe to be the greatest World Cup goal of all-time.
 Much of his life was along the same pattern: brilliant soccer paired with wit and controversy.

 But, wow, was he thrilling to watch.
-Only 5 feet, 5 inches tall, he electrified stadiums with his skills and cunning, and was described by one commentator as a "comet from the sky."
+Only 5 feet, 5 inches tall, he electrified stadiums with his skills and cunning, and was described by one commentator as a comet from the sky.

 The day I watched him play was June 8, 1990, in Milan, Italy, the opening match of the once-every-four-years World Cup, with Argentina defending its crown.
 When that day started, I had no idea I would be there, or how important the day would become to international soccer.